Wolfram von Richthofen: Operation Barbarossa

 On 22 June 1941 the Wehrmacht launched Operation Barbarossa, the invasion of the Soviet Union.
 Richthofen continued his command of Fliegerkorps VIII which contained JG 27, StG 2, StG 3, 10./LG 2, and II.(S)./LG 2.
 Added to this force was II./Jagdgeschwader 52 (JG 52), I./Kampfgeschwader 2 (KG 2), III./Kampfgeschwader 3 (KG 3) and Zerstörergeschwader 26 (ZG 26).
 Initially his force supported Army Group Centre, under the command of Kesselring's Luftflotte 2.

 The Flivos that Richthofen had championed in 1939 became a uniform facility throughout the Luftwaffe.
-Each Panzer and Motorised division, now had air liaison officers attached to them to allow for effective air support.
+Each Panzer and Motorised division now had air liaison officers attached to them to allow for effective air support.
 The experiments in France and the low countries had paid off.
-By the summer, 1941, the Luftwaffe and its land-air liaison teams would dramatically reduce the number of friendly-fire incidents, as German assault aviation would have detailed knowledge of friendly and enemy dispositions.
+By the summer of 1941, the Luftwaffe and its land-air liaison teams would dramatically reduce the number of friendly-fire incidents, as German assault aviation would have detailed knowledge of friendly and enemy dispositions.
 It would not be until the beginning of 1943 that the Western Allies began adopting the same methods.
 In the opening phase of Barbarossa, Richthofen's units were able to perform well.
-The response for air support did not usually exceed two hours.
+The response time for air support usually did not exceed two hours.

 In the opening rounds, Richthofen was involved in large pre-emptive strikes against the Red Air Force (Voyenno-vozdushnyye sily, or VVS) airfields.
 The Luftwaffe lost 78 aircraft on 22 June, but destroyed 1,489 aircraft on the ground, though further research indicates the number exceeded 2,000 destroyed.
-In July, waves of unescorted Soviet bombers tried in vain to halt the German advance, only to suffer extremely high loses.
+In July, waves of unescorted Soviet bombers tried in vain to halt the German advance, only to suffer extremely high losses.
 Within three days, the close support units of Kesselring's Luftflotte 2, including Richthofen's Corps, were able to revert to close support and interdiction operations largely unhindered.